Short breaks services

 How to arrange an assessment

-The customer service team will screen the referrals.
-If the referral meets the eligibility criteria, the child or young person will be allocated a social worker from the children with disabilities team, who will then be in contact to meet the child or young person and their family to begin the child and family assessment.
+• customer service team - they will review referrals.
+If your referral meets the eligibility criteria, your child will be assigned a social worker from the children with disabilities team.
+The social worker will contact you to start the child and family assessment

-The child and family assessment is used to decide whether a child or young person under 18, is eligible for social care support services.
+The child and family assessment helps decide if your child (under 18) is eligible for social care support services.

 Transition to adulthood